Real1tyy/Prisma-Calendar/docs-site/docs/features/recurring-dsl.md

 **Inheritance**: All frontmatter properties, complete file content, exact formatting.
 Only `Start`/`End` dates and `RRuleID` are adjusted automatically.

+**Frontmatter Propagation**: Changes to custom frontmatter properties (Category, Priority, Status, etc.) in the source event automatically propagate to all existing physical instances.
+Time-related and system-managed properties are never propagated.
+This feature is enabled by default and can be toggled in Settings → Calendar → Recurring Events.

 ### Start Date as Calculation Point

 For `weekly`/`biweekly`, system finds first day matching `RRuleSpec` on or after `Start` date.
 For `daily`/`monthly`/`yearly`, `Start` is typically the first instance.